Table of Contents

 3. Your Stock Control is much Improved

-Inventory stockouts and other problems arise when businesses lack clear insight into their stock levels.
-In order to maximize productivity and efficiency, and to better control stock levels, a buy order system may be of great help.
+Inventory stockouts and other problems arise when businesses lack clear inventory visibility and insight into their stock levels.
+In order to maximize productivity and efficiency, and to better control stock levels, a buy-order system may be of great help.

 4. Prove that Your Company and the Vendor Reached an Agreement